carobro/Geosoftware2/StartFromDocker.md

 # Start Zenodo with Docker, which contains our tool

-Because our tool lies on [PyPi](https://pypi.org/project/extractTool/) we added the extractTool version nto the `requirements.txt`from zenodo.
+Because our tool lies on [PyPi](https://pypi.org/project/extractTool/) we added the extractTool version into the `requirements.txt`from zenodo.
 So if you want to start zenodo with our extractTool you can follow these Steps:

 **1. You must clone our repository**
 ```bat